Gracereji/Useless-Projects-2.0/README.md

-Skip to content
-Navigation Menu
-tinkerhub
-useless_project_temp

-Type / to search
-Code
-Issues
-Pull requests
-32
-Actions
-Projects
-Security
-Insights
-Comparing changes
-Choose two branches to see what’s changed or to start a new pull request.
-If you need to, you can also  or learn more about diff comparisons.

-...

-Discuss and review the changes in this comparison with others.
-Learn about pull requests 1 commit
- 1 file changed
- 1 contributor
-Commits on Aug 9, 2025
-Update README.md

-@Gracereji
-Gracereji authored in 2 minutes
- Showing  with 187 additions and 51 deletions.
- 238 changes: 187 additions & 51 deletions238
-README.md
-Original file line number	Diff line number	Diff line change
-@@ -1,96 +1,232 @@
 <img width="3188" height="1202" alt="frame (3)" src="https://github.com/user-attachments/assets/517ad8e9-ad22-457d-9538-a9e62d137cd7" />

-# [Project Name] 🎯
 # AI Horoscope 🎯

 ## Basic Details
-### Team Name: [Name]

 ### Team Name: 404 GODS

 ### Team Members
-- Team Lead: [Name] - [College]
-- Member 2: [Name] - [College]
-- Member 3: [Name] - [College]
 - Team Lead: Ann Lia Sunil - Jyothi Engineering College
 - Member 2: Grace Maria Reji - Jyothi Engineering College

 ### Project Description
-[2-3 lines about what your project does]

 AI Horoscope for Inanimate Objects is a playful and creative web app that generates humorous "cosmic readings" for everyday household items.
 Using a fun, AI-inspired style, the app allows users to choose an object—such as a hair dryer—and receive a whimsical horoscope prediction, complete with a lucky number, a warning about what to avoid for the day, and a cosmic caution.

 The project combines engaging visuals with a cosmic theme: